 HOW DO ESAs WORK?

-- Parents of eligible students apply for an account funded by a portion of state education funds that would have otherwise been spent on the student’s behalf in the public school to which the child was assigned.
+- Parents of eligible students apply for an account funded by a designated portion of state funds.

 - Families choose from an approved list of services and providers to customize their child’s education.
 This could include school tuition, tutoring, textbooks, therapy or any approved education service that accommodates their unique needs.